saif-ismail/omars_analysis/README.md

 ## Function usage

-The function requires six inputs:
+The function can be used with eight inputs (only the first two are required):

 - smat